ankitaguhaoakland/GenAI-5DaysKaggle/README.md

 # 5 Days Gen AI with Google and Kaggle
-Complete schedule along with Code Notebooks, Whitepapers to learn about Foundational Models, various LLMs, and GenAI .
+Complete schedule along with Code Notebooks, Whitepapers to learn about Foundational Models, various LLMs, and GenAI.
+For more information and reference please refer to [5 Day Gen AI Intensive Course with Google](https://rsvp.withgoogle.com/events/google-generative-ai-intensive)

 ---------
 ## Day 1